KevinXuxuxu/LSEMS/README.md

 # LSEMS
-##Data Management System (Data Hub) Manual
-This is the manual for data hub system.
+> This is the manual for LSEMS (Data Hub system)

+##Tutorial
+This tutorial will lead you through the pipeline with examples of the system's key functionalities.
 ### Registration
 - After connecting to VPN, type <http://10.2.2.31> to open the main page of GitLab for registration.